udo-munk/Arduino8080/README.md

 	18:13:52.755 -> 4096 kilobits
 	18:13:52.755 -> 4 megabits

-And now we have a big 8080 computer system with:
+Looks good, and now we have a big 8080 computer system with:

-	8080 CPU running very slowly
+	8080 CPU running with 0.04 MHz
 	UART for serial communication
 	64 KB RAM

-Need to figure out now what can be done to speed things up if possible.
+While the FRAM chips can be clocked up to 40 Mhz, with the Arduino Nano we are limited to SPI clock frequency 8 MHz, so we have to live with it.